-Great success for the exhibition on the Salini Collection held from the 15 June at the September 15 at the Magazzini del Sale di Public building; a collection of Sienese works of art truly exceptional, about 150 "pieces" including paintings, sculptures, goldsmiths and majolica.
+Great success for the exhibition on the Salini Collection held from 15 June to 15 September at the Magazzini del Sale in Public building; a collection of Sienese works of art truly exceptional, about 150 "pieces" including paintings, sculptures, goldsmiths and majolica.
 The works have been presented in the evocative rooms of Magazzini to recreate the style and atmosphere of the Castle of Gallico.

-"The architect Simon Pietro Salini is a man of untiring activity that has worked as a builder and designer dealing with civil and industrial construction works and building hospitals, roads, bridges, railways, dams, hydroelectric plants, aqueducts, designing urban and territorial plans, as well as in Italy, in every corner of Africa, in the Middle East, in China and in Brazil, where he also built foundations and hospitals for charity: this character has finally discovered a wonderful and silent countryside in the Sienese territory, with a small ancient village on one side, Montecalvoli, and a ruined castle on the other, Gallico, has renovated them with almost maniacal respect for the old and has begun to put together a collection of Sienese art works - paintings, sculptures and jewelery - which has become impressive both for quantity and for quality.
+"The architect Simon Pietro Salini is a man of tireless activity who has worked as a builder and designer dealing with civil and industrial construction works and building hospitals, roads, bridges, railways, dams, hydroelectric plants, aqueducts, devising urban and territorial plans, as well as in Italy, in every corner of Africa, in the Middle East, in China and Brazil, where he also built foundations and hospitals for charity: this character finally discovered a wonderful and silent countryside in the Sienese territory, with a small ancient village on one side, Montecalvoli, and a ruined castle on the other, Gallico, has renovated them with an almost maniacal respect for the ancient and has begun to put together a collection of Sienese works of art - paintings, sculptures and goldsmiths - which in quantity and quality.

 Some works have been found to be different from the one with which they were purchased, but their presence in this collection does not fail to have a meaning: so gothic sculptures recognized perhaps as French are still part of that artistic current which was inspired by the Sienese painting of the first half of the fourteenth century, when Siena had become a Gothic outpost in Italy.
 Other works that were not Sienese had however had this reference by important scholars of art history.

 To conclude, we are faced with a collection of great depth and a truly exceptional importance, which emerges strongly in the panorama of the history of eight and twentieth century collectors.